feddelegrand7/fabricerin/README.md

 -----

-Currently, `fabricerin` supports three types of shapes: Rectangles, Triangles and Circles.
+Currently, `fabricerin` supports three types of shapes: Rectangle, Triangle, Circle and Polygon.
 The user can interact with the shape and modify its position, size and rotation.
 If you want to disable this interactivity, you can set `selectable =FALSE`

 ``` r